Your 2017 Year In Review

-We’ve been doing this writing exercise for years, I dusted it off, updated a bit. wish I had more time! – As my voice has changed… but here it is, as it is.
+We’ve been doing this writing exercise for years, I dusted it off, updated a bit. wish I had more time, but here it is, as it is.
 I hope you make the time, I think that you’ll be glad that you did: (printable version at the end)

 Can you carve out 10 –20 minutes for this meditation & writing exercise?

 Make a cup of something to sip, get a nice pen, three pieces of paper, a pad of post-its, perhaps your calendar.
 Find a quiet place where you can sit.